slotterbackW/UnJumbler/README.md

 # UnJumbler
 A command line application for solving the daily Jumble in the San Francisco Chronicle.
-Written in Python 3.5.

 ## To Run
 Simply navigate to the location of UnJumbler.py in your filesystem and (with Python 3.5 installed and words.txt in the same folder) do